mgradysaunders/prefabs/docs/about.md

 unimportant structures and preprocessing macros from the documentation.
 Doxygen modules are the preferred structure for organizing documentation.
 Each header file contains at least 1 module.
-The description of each module designates the a ssociated header file as well as the necessary C++ version.
+The description of each module designates the associated header file as well as the necessary C++ version.
 The `DoxygenFix.js` javascript file is a script which adjusts formatting and substitutes concise alternatives for lengthy type expressions.